 Witnesses called to testify in Court through the issuance of a Subpoena, or, individuals directed to produce or bring records to Court through the issuance of a Subpoena are common.

 Subpoenas come from a Grand Jury or Court.
 Often, attorneys will issue Subpoenas on behalf of a Court.

 What Can I Do Against A Subpoena

-The target of a Subpoena can request that the Subpoena be quashed.
-The Court may agree to do so if there is some legal restriction, such as physician-patient privilege or statutory protection for a record, as in drug treatment programs; the Subpoena is over-broad; or the witness is unlikely to be able to provide material, relevant information.
+The target of a Subpoena can request a quashed Subpoena.
+The Court may agree to do so if there is some legal restriction.
+Such as physician-patient privilege or statutory protection for a record.
+This includes drug treatment programs; if the Subpoena is over-broad; or the witness is unlikely to be able to provide material and relevant information.

-Do not assume that upon receipt of a Subpoena that you should immediately photocopy a patient record and turn it over.
+Do not assume upon receipt of a Subpoena that you should immediately photocopy a patient record and turn it over.
 A Subpoena does not necessarily over-rule your obligation of privilege to a patient.
-If you believe that the information is privileged, that the patient does not want it revealed and/or that some information in the record is irrelevant or harmful, it is your obligation to argue to the Court, through a Motion to Quash the Subpoena, that the record should not be submitted.
+With privileged information, the patient does not want revealed and/or that some information in the record is irrelevant or harmful, it is your obligation to argue to the Court.
+A Motion to Quash the Subpoena, makes this possible.

-In cases where there is a dispute as to whether a record should be turned over, the Court may choose to review the record in chambers and make a determination regarding what, if any, information should be submitted.
+In cases where there is a dispute as to whether a record should be public, the Court may choose to review the record in chambers and make a determination regarding what, if any, information is admissible.
 This in-camera review is prior to turning the records over to the parties.

 We Are Here To Help

-No Subpoena should be ignored.
-If you have an attorney or are part of a hospital with an attorney, contact the attorney whenever a Subpoena is received.
-Inform office staff regarding their responsibility when a Subpoena is delivered.
+Never ignore a Subpoena.
+If you have an attorney or are part of a hospital with an attorney, contact the attorney whenever you receive a Subpoena.
+When received inform the office staff regarding their responsibility.
 Call our Vermont office today 802-775-8800.